eddelbuettel/ctv-finance/README.md

 -   The [frmqa](http://cran.rstudio.com/web/packages/frmqa/index.html) package aims to collect functions for Financial Risk Management and Quantitative Analysis.
 -   The [ESG](http://cran.rstudio.com/web/packages/ESG/index.html) package can be used to model for asset projection, a scenario-based simulation approach.
 -   The [riskSimul](http://cran.rstudio.com/web/packages/riskSimul/index.html) package provides efficient simulation procedures to estimate tail loss probabilities and conditional excess for a stock portfolios where log-returns are assumed to follow a t-copula model with generalized hyperbolic or t marginals.
+-   The [GCPM](http://cran.rstudio.com/web/packages/GCPM/index.html) package anlyzes the default risk of credit portfolio using both analytical and simulation approaches.

 **Books**